+- if you reduce your hours or

+- move to a less senior position and

+- provided you have met the two year qualifying period in the Scheme

-- if you reduce your hours or - move to a less senior position and you can take some or all of the pension benefits you have built up, helping you ease into retirement.
+you can take some or all of the pension benefits you have built up, helping you ease into retirement.
 You must take any benefits you built up before 1 April 2008.